 If your CPE is behind a NAT device, you can provide Oracle with your CPE's IKE identifier.
-For more information, see Overview of the IPSec VPN Components.
+For more information, see Overview of Site-to-Site VPN Components.

 Route-Based Versus Policy-Based IPSec

 The Oracle VPN headends use route-based tunnels, but can work with policy-based tunnels with some caveats.
 See Encryption domains for policy-based tunnels for full details.

 Site-to-Site VPN Best Practices

 - Configure all tunnels for every IPSec connection: Oracle deploys multiple IPSec headends for all your connections to provide high availability for your mission-critical workloads.
 Configuring all the available tunnels is a key part of the "Design for Failure" philosophy.
 (Exception: Cisco ASA policy-based configuration, which uses a single tunnel.)

 - Have redundant CPEs in your on-premises locations: Each of your sites that connects with IPSec to Oracle Cloud Infrastructure should have redundant CPE devices.
 You add each CPE to the Oracle Cloud Infrastructure Console and create a separate IPSec connection between your dynamic routing gateway (DRG) and each CPE.
 For each IPSec connection, Oracle provisions two tunnels on geographically redundant IPSec headends.
 Oracle may use any tunnel that is "up" to send traffic back to your on-premises network.
-For more information, see Routing for the Oracle IPSec VPN.
+For more information, see Routing for Site-to-Site VPN.

 Consider backup aggregate routes: If you have multiple sites connected via IPSec VPNs to Oracle Cloud Infrastructure, and those sites are connected to your on-premises backbone routers, consider configuring your IPSec connection routes with both the local site aggregate route as well as a default route.